By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 825|Pages: 2|5 min read

-One of the most significant contributions of Trotsky was his involvement in organising the 1917 revolution.
-With Lenin in exile, Trotsky began recruiting, arming and disciplining the Bolshevik Red Guard and in October he was elected chairman of the Petrograd Soviet.
-Trotsky became the public face of Bolshevism and the key figure in three months of strategically important planning; in preparation for the revolution, Trotsky packed the Soviet with as many Bolshevik delegates as possible and organised the Military Revolutionary Committee.
-Given his role as the Committee’s central figure, Trotsky was primarily responsible for organising the movements of the Red Guard and the issuing of weapons, and ultimately the success of the November Revolution.
-Timed to occur just prior to the All Russian Congress of Soviets which was scheduled to meet on 7 November, the MRC and the Red Guards laid siege to the Winter Palace and secured occupation of other key strategic points throughout Petrograd; the post and telegraph offices, railway stations, bridges and garrisons.
-By the end of 7 November Lenin had declared ‘All power to the soviets’ and the All Russian Congress of Soviets, the majority of whom were Bolshevik delegates, voted approval of the coup.
+One of the most significant contributions of Trotsky was his involvement in organizing the 1917 revolution.
+With Lenin in exile, Trotsky began recruiting, arming, and disciplining the Bolshevik Red Guard, and in October, he was elected chairman of the Petrograd Soviet.
+Trotsky became the public face of Bolshevism and the key figure in three months of strategically important planning.
+In preparation for the revolution, Trotsky packed the Soviet with as many Bolshevik delegates as possible and organized the Military Revolutionary Committee (Service, 2009).
+Given his role as the Committee’s central figure, Trotsky was primarily responsible for organizing the movements of the Red Guard and the issuing of weapons, ultimately leading to the success of the November Revolution.
+Timed to occur just prior to the All Russian Congress of Soviets, which was scheduled to meet on 7 November, the MRC and the Red Guards laid siege to the Winter Palace and secured occupation of other key strategic points throughout Petrograd: the post and telegraph offices, railway stations, bridges, and garrisons.
+By the end of 7 November, Lenin had declared ‘All power to the soviets,’ and the All Russian Congress of Soviets, the majority of whom were Bolshevik delegates, voted approval of the coup (Figes, 1996).

-Leon Trotsky had an extensive and lasting impact on Russia/ Soviet history and his school of thought, views and personality continue to affect Marxist teachings to this day in the form of Trotsky-ism, a major school of thought within Marxism.
-Through his involvement in the 1917 revolution, treaty of Brest Livstok and the civil war, he drastically impacted the path of Russian/soviet history.
-Trotsky's significance is indisputable through his oratorical and the positions he held inside and outside Russia.
+Leon Trotsky had an extensive and lasting impact on Russia/Soviet history, and his school of thought, views, and personality continue to affect Marxist teachings to this day in the form of Trotskyism, a major school of thought within Marxism.
+Through his involvement in the 1917 revolution, the Treaty of Brest-Litovsk, and the Civil War, he drastically impacted the path of Russian/Soviet history.
+Trotsky's significance is indisputable through his oratorical skills and the positions he held inside and outside Russia.

 Browse our vast selection of original essay samples, each expertly formatted and styled